 REPORTS TO: Executive Director

-SUPERVISES: Operations Associate, Education Coordinator, Stage Manager, Librarian, and Personnel Manager
+SUPERVISES: Concert Operations/Guest Artist Liaison, Education Manager, Stage Manager, Librarian, and

 JOB DUTIES AND RESPONSIBILITIES:

 - Plan and administer all concert production activities of the orchestra.

 - Engage and negotiate contracts for guest artists and conductors.